How to Position and Hang Art

 Many landlords expressly rule out putting nails or hooks in walls or hanging shelves.
 An alternative to using nails would be command strips.
-Follow these steps: [Please note the amount of command strips used will be determined by the weight of your artwork] [Although using command strips are an alternative for people who cannot place holes in their living spaces, it may be less secure than more traditional methods].
+Follow these steps:

 - Decide where you want to hang your artwork.
 We recommend you aim to place the middle of the artwork at eye level and adjust from there.
 Make sure to leave space between the artwork and any furniture.
 Once you’re happy with where you’re going to hang your artwork, ask your assistant to hold up the artwork to the desired location so you can make sure it works with the room.

 - Using your level, make sure the artwork is straight then use your pencil to draw a light, small mark at the top and bottom of the frame.
 If you are worried about your artwork being completely straight, you can always mark the sides as well.

 - Turn the artwork over and apply common strips to the frame.